tc39/proposal-esm-phase-imports/README.md

 ## Q&A

+### What were the Stage 2 and Stage 2.7 considerations for this proposal?

+See the former status updates at https://github.com/tc39/proposal-esm-phase-imports/issues/50.

 ### What was source analysis removed from this proposal?

 This proposal originally also included adding source analysis properties to the module source